2015 - The Art of Pruning Garden Tour: the Gardens of Bill Castellon

 The gardens of Winifred and Frank Ghiglione, once designed around beds of roses and perennials, now follow a sinuous path among stones, fountains and a fantastic collection of Japanese maples.
 The redesign was undertaken 7 years ago by consultant Dick Austin and designer Bill Castellon.

 The back garden, a ‘hill and pond’ landscape of sorts, artfully provides both an intimate, forested setting for resting and a larger space for entertaining, from which can be viewed the whole of the garden.
-Aesthetic pruner and current APA president Randall Lee creates the beautiful lines and light of the garden’s maples and other woody plants.
+APA Certified Aesthetic Pruner and current APA president Randall Lee creates the beautiful lines and light of the garden’s maples and other woody plants.